anonymousGithub2022/DeciX/readme.md

-# CodeGenExp
+# DeciX

-*CodeGenExp* is designed to explain deep learning-based code generation applications.
+*DeciX* is designed to explain deep learning-based code generation applications.
-*CodeGenExp* can (i) model the Markov dependency in code generation applications; (ii) handle the non-numberic data format; (iii) supporting black-box settings.
+*DeciX* can (i) model the output-output dependency in code generation applications; (ii) handle the non-numberic data format; (iii) supporting black-box settings.
-In detail, *CodeGenExp* provides token-level explanations by constructing a causal relation graph and decomposing the edge weights in the graph.
+In detail, *DeciX* provides token-level explanations by constructing a causal relation graph and decomposing the edge weights in the graph.

 ## Design Overview